Federal Drug Trafficking

 - And others

-Possession, transport, and sale of Schedule I and II drugs carry penalties based on weight, and whether or not a person has been convicted of trafficking in the past.
+Possession, transport, and sale of Schedule I and II drugs carry penalties based on weight, and whether or not a person has been convicted of Federal Drug Trafficking in the past.
 However, penalties can be as high as life in prison, will always be punished by at least 5 years in prison, are often as high as 40 years in prison, and are punished by fines in the millions of dollars.

 Schedule III drugs still have a risk of creating mental or physical dependence, but the risks are not as high as schedule I and II drugs.